LahiruNikolin/red-store/README.md

 Data Fetching

-For this process I have used the native fetcher API
+For this process, I have determined that the native fetcher API is suffiecient for the job

 Project Structure